Fictitious play in zero-sum stochastic games: An Illustrative Example

 \section{An Illustrative Example}

 In this section, we examine our fictitious play dynamics numerically in a zero-sum stochastic game whose configuration is selected arbitrarily.
-For example, there are $3$ states, denoted by $s_1,s_2,s_3$, agents have $4$ actions per state, and the discount factor $\gamma=0.8$.
-State transition probabilities and stage payoffs are chosen randomly in a way that stage payoffs in state $s_3$ (and in state $s_1$) would be larger (and smaller) compared to the ones in other states to ensure that continuation payoffs for states differ from each other so that agents would face the trade-off between current stage payoff and the continuation payoffs.
-We set the reference sequences as $\alpha_c = 1/(1+c)^{0.5}$ and $\beta_c = 1/(1+c)$ such that they would satisfy both Assumptions \ref{assume:model}-$b$ and \ref{assume:free}-$b$.
-Furthermore in the model-free setting, agents take a random action with probability $0.02$ in order to learn the unknown state transition probabilities associated with each action.
+For example, there are $3$ states, players have $4$ actions per state, and the discount factor $\gamma=0.8$.
+State transition probabilities and stage payoffs are chosen randomly in a way that players can have preferences over the states so that they would face the trade-off between current stage payoff and the continuation payoffs.
+We set the step sizes as $\alpha_c = 1/(1+c)^{0.51}$ and $\beta_c = 1/(1+c)$ such that they would satisfy both \Cref{assume:steps,assume:stepFree}.
+Furthermore in the model-free setting, players take a random action with probability $0.02$ in order to learn the unknown state transition probabilities associated with each action.

-In Figures \ref{fig:plot_based} and \ref{fig:plot_free}, we plot the evolution of the continuation payoff estimates $\hat{v}_{1,s,k}$ and $\hat{v}_{2,s,k}$ for each $s\in\{s_1,s_2,s_3\}$ in comparison to the minimax values $\val_1$ and $\val_2$, respectively, in model-based and model-free settings.
+In \Cref{fig:plot_based,fig:plot_free}, we plot the evolution of the continuation payoff estimates of both player for each state in comparison to the equilibrium values, respectively, in model-based and model-free settings.
 We also plot the sum of continuation payoffs to observe its expected convergence to zero.
 As expected, we have observed that the estimates of the continuation payoffs converge to the minimax values of each state in the stochastic game while the convergence is relatively slower and more noisy in the model-free setting.